 All living organisms, including plants, receive their energy required for their survival from a chain of chemical reactions called respiration.
-The process of respiration requires glucose to start the reactions which are later converted into energy and hence producing carbon dioxide and water as by-products.

 Do Plants Breathe?

 Yes, like animals and humans plants also breathe.

 Plants do require oxygen for respiration which in return give out carbon dioxide.
 Unlike animals and humans, plants do not have any specialized structures for gaseous exchange but they have stomata (present in leaves) and lenticels (present in stems) which are involved in the exchange of gases.
 Compared to animals and humans, plant roots, stems, and leaves respire at a very lower rate.

 It is important to note here that respiration is not equal to breathing.
 Breathing is just a part of respiration that takes place in both humans and animals.
 Plants respire throughout its lifespan as the plant cell require energy for their survival, but plants do not breathe as humans and animals do.
 They breathe through the process called Cellular respiration.

 In this process of cellular respiration, plants produce glucose molecules through photosynthesis process by capturing the solar energy and converting it into glucose.
 There are many live experiments to prove that plants do breath.
 All plants do respire to provide energy for their cells to stay active or alive.